 Concrete Formulations.
 While there are several ways to capture this idea formally, in the Appendix we offer a parsimonious approach as well as two alternative models that yield qualitatively similar predictions to those described here.
-First, in Section B.1, we offer an approach based only on Bayesian posteriors, in which the difficulty of the problem increases in the nonlinearity of the posterior.
-Next, in Section B.2, we explore a modification of the Grether (1980) model, which has been extensively used in empirical work studying belief updating, and make minor restrictions incorporating the aforementioned concepts.
+First, in Section A.1, we offer an approach based only on Bayesian posteriors, in which the difficulty of the problem increases in the nonlinearity of the posterior.
+Next, in Section A.2, we explore a modification of the Grether (1980) model-extensively used in empirical work studying belief updating-and make minor restrictions incorporating the aforementioned concepts.
 This modified model is more inert than the Bayesian model, leading to large differences, especially in regions where large changes in posteriors are expected for small changes in signal accuracies.
-Finally, in Section B.3, we explicitly model an agent's inability to fully follow changes in the second derivative and, thus, only partially react to nonlinearities.
+Finally, in Section A.3, we explicitly model an agent's inability to fully follow changes in the second derivative and, thus, only partially react to nonlinearities.

-The frameworks mentioned above represent some of possibly many approaches aiming at highlighting the idea that nonlinearities involved in Bayesian updating may influence an individual's ability to carry out proper belief updating.
+The frameworks mentioned above represent some of many approaches that emphasize how nonlinearities in Bayesian updating can impact an individual's ability to carry out proper belief updating.
 We suspect-and hope-that future work will identify and test even more specifications that speak to this phenomenon.